News & Updates for May 2017

 - Much more!

-There are new topics all the time so remind your students to check what's coming up!
+There are new classes regularly so remind your students to check what's coming up!
 Wilcrest students can check on the Programs Office Door; students at all sites can check our website.

 Students must register for each class they want to attend.